 Day 02: Darjeeling – Yuksom (123 kms/6-7 hrs)

 Today we will drive to Yuksom.
 The base of our trek.
-Dinner and over
+Dinner and overnight stay in

 guesthouse/tents.